harshitdesai1986/file-upload/setup-guide.md

     node app.js
     ```
-    3. dist (Execute the command from the main project directory)
+    3. dist (Execute the command from the parent directory of **dist**)
     ```javascript
-    lite-server --baseDir="dist/file-upload"
+    lite-server -c lite-server-config/bs-config.json
     ```
     **PS.** This will start the Angular(Frontend) application in your default browser on port 3001